kim5981/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+Document.Object.Model => an object that represents the webpage as different programs interact with each other (JS, HTML, CSS)
 2. What is an event?
+A trigger that activates a change on an element in the dom
 3. What is an event listener?
+a method that uses event handlers to ~listen~ for changes on the dom and makes it easier to control how event reacts to bubbling
 4. Why would we convert a NodeList into an Array?
+NodeLists are browser API's (not JS API's) so you can't apply JS methods to them (querySelector and getElementsby... are from browser API)
 5. What is a component?
+a function